Reference:Mel. 16, CPG 2123.19, FNS 59

 Τῷ ἀγαπητῷ ἀδελφῷ Ἰωάννῃ Πίννης πρεσβύτερος μονῆς Πτεμενκύρκεως τοῦ Ἀντεοπολίτου νομοῦ χαίρειν.To his dearly beloved brother John, Pinnes, Presbyter of the Monastery of Ptemencyrcis, in the home of Anteopolis, sends greeting.

 Γινώσκειν σε θέλω ὅτι ἀπέστειλεν Ἀθανάσιος εἰς τὴν Θηβαίδα διάκονον ἑαυτοῦ ἐρευνῆσαι πάντα ἕνεκεν Ἀρσενίου. καὶ πρῶτον μὲν εὑρεθέντες Πεκύσιος πρεσβύτερος καὶ Σιλβανὸς ὁ ἀδελφὸς Ἠλία καὶ Ταπενακεραμεὺς καὶ Παῦλος μοναχὸς ἀπὸ Ὑψηλῆς ὡμολόγησαν ὅτι παρ᾽ ἡμῖν ἐστιν Ἀρσένιος, ἡμεῖς δὲ μαθόντες πεποιήκαμεν αὐτὸν ἐμβληθῆναι εἰς πλοῖον καὶ πλεῦσαι εἰς τὰ κάτω μέρη μετὰ Ἠλία μοναχοῦ.I wish you to know that Athanasius sent his deacon into the Thebais to search everywhere for Arsenius.
-And Pecysius the Presbyster, Silvanus the brother of Helias, Tapenacerameus, and Paul monk of Hypsele, whom he first fell in with, confessed that Arsenius was with us.
-Upon learning this we caused him to be put on board a vessel, and to sail to the lower countries with Helias the monk.
+Pecysius the Presbyster, Silvanus the brother of Helias, Tapenacerameus, and Paul monk of Hypsele, whom he first fell in with, confessed that Arsenius was with us.
+Upon learning this we caused him to be put on board a ship and to sail to the lower districts with Helias the monk.

 Παφνούτιος μοναχὸς τῆς αὐτῆς μονῆς ὁ γράψας τὴν ἐπιστολὴν πολλά σε ἀσπάζομαι, ἐρρῶσθαί σε εὔχομαι.I, Paphnutius, monk of the same monastery, who wrote this letter, heartily salute you.
 I pray for your health.